SamuraisEpic/vfio-gpu-passthrough/README.md

 # vfio-pci Passthrough Guide

+## my life's gotten a lot more chaotic, and as a result, addition to this guide has mostly come to a stop.
+I'm not going to abandon it, but for the time being commits will be few and far between, but hopefully contain a lot more actual content. things seem to be a bit better now, but there probably still won't be any commits for the next few weeks as i have exams coming up. the writing will also be different, as now i'll be prioritising content over format.

 ### Note: if at anytime you're a little confused at to what  something means, i've included a list of terms in this repo as well.

-### Another note: my life's gotten a lot more chaotic, and as a result, addition to this guide has mostly come to a stop.
-I'm not going to abandon it, but for the time being commits will be few and far between, but hopefully contain a lot more actual content. things seem to be a bit better now, but there probably still won't be any commits for the next few weeks as i have exams coming up. the writing will also be different, as now i'll be prioritising content over format.

 ### Greeting
 Thanks for checking out this guide.
 If you use Linux and have have 2 GPUs (integrated graphics count too!), and plan to make for example a Gaming VM with windows on it to pass a card to, this guide will help you get started.